-Target audience Desired response Barriers Reasons to engage Channels

-General public What do we want the public to What can jeopardize us to General public can be important for: Online and offline media

-THINK/FEEL/DO achieve this? - demonstrate support - change a certain behaviour - influence a decision Social media
+Target audience Desired response Barriers Reasons to engage Channels General public What do we want the public to THINK/FEEL/DO What can jeopardize us to achieve this?
+General public can be important for: - demonstrate support Online and offline media - change a certain behaviour Social media Events EVELLIS - influence a decision maker - etc. Website etc. Decision What do we want What can Directly influence decision Direct meetings makers nakers certain decision jeopardize us to makers and outcome of makers to THINK/ achieve this? policymaking.
+Publications FEEL/DO · Policy papers etc.

-Events

-Website

-maker etc.

-- etc.

-Decision What do we want What can Directly influence Direct meetings

-makers certain decision makers to THINK/ FEEL/DO jeopardize us to achieve this? decision makers and outcome of policymaking.
-Publications

-Policy papers

-etc.